ibm-cloud-docs/FileStorage/architecture-guide-file-storage-vmware.md

 lastupdated: "2018-06-25"

 ---
+{:pre: .pre}
 {:new_window: target="_blank"}

-# Architecture Guide for {{site.data.keyword.filestorage_short}} with VMware
+# Provisioning {{site.data.keyword.filestorage_short}} with VMware

 The following steps can help you order and configure {{site.data.keyword.filestorage_full}} in a vSphere 5.5 and vSphere 6.0 environment at {{site.data.keyword.BluSoftlayer_full}}.
 If you require more than eight connections to your VMWare host, then choosing NFS {{site.data.keyword.filestorage_short}} is the best practice.

-The {{site.data.keyword.filestorage_short}} is designed to support high I/O applications requiring predictable levels of performance.
+The {{site.data.keyword.filestorage_short}} is designed to support high I/O applications that require predictable levels of performance.
 The predictable performance is achieved through the allocation of protocol-level input/output operations per second (IOPS) to individual volumes.

 The {{site.data.keyword.filestorage_short}} offering is accessed and mounted through an NFS connection.
 In a VMware deployment, a single volume can be mounted to up to 64 ESXi hosts as shared storage.
 You can also mount multiple volumes to create a storage cluster to use vSphere Storage Distributed Resource Scheduler (DRS).